-Before you launch a campaign, you’ll want to double-check the validity of the addresses on your prospect list.
-There are a couple of ways to approach this.
+Before you launch a campaign, double-check the validity of the addresses on your prospect list.
+There are a couple of ways to approach this

 First, you’ll want to verify the address is valid.
-You can do this with one of the many paid and free email verification tools available or by comparing it with other addresses at the same company.
+You can do this with one of the many paid and free email verification tools or by comparing it with other addresses at the same company.

 Personalizing your emails with the name of the contact or organization or even some interesting fact about the prospect that gives you a reason to contact them can do wonders for deliverability and engagement.

-Putting in that little bit of research for each prospect is worth the small amount of trouble, especially once you scale your email campaigns.
+That little bit of research for each prospect is worth the small amount of trouble, especially once you scale your email campaigns.

 4) Avoid excessive gifs, images, or attachments

-In the spirit of appearing more “human” or a the very least down to earth, it’s a good idea once in a while to lighten things up with a funny gif or image.
+In the spirit of appearing more “human,” it’s a good idea once in a while to lighten things up with a funny gif or image.

 Attachments also put your email at risk.
-No doubt it’s good practice to offer value in the form of a whitepaper or report.
-Unfortunately, attachments can act as a trojan horse for malware and are thus prime targets for spam filters.
-Use them sparingly when you do at all.
+Offering value in the form of a whitepaper or report is standard practice.
+Unfortunately, those attachments can act as a trojan horse for malware and are prime targets for spam filters.

 5) Optimize the copy and CTA

-In addition to avoiding spammy words like “exclusive,” “click here,” or “act now,” that may trigger a spam filter, keep your email copy concise, personalized, and highly relevant.
+In addition to avoiding spammy words like exclusive, click here, or act now, which may trigger a spam filter, keep your email copy concise, personalized, and highly relevant.

-Closing an email with a straightforward question that elicits even a negative response is a step forward.
+Closing an email with a straightforward question that elicits even a negative response is forward progress.
 An answer helps you qualify leads as well as show the ESP that you’re getting engagement out of your campaigns.

 6) Use an unsubscribe link